nikl881/food-delivery-app/README.md

 different devices (mobile, tablet, desktop).
 This approach is used from the start to the end of the realization of the project.

 PEP8 was used to check the quality of the python code.
 This is an online validator to check whether the code complies with the PEP8 directive.
+Besides, flake8 is used for additional Python style validation.

 The code has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop: